melihteke/mongo-db-operation/README.md

 ## MongoDB Python CRUD Operations

 This project provides a simple Python interface for performing CRUD (Create, Read, Update, Delete) operations on a MongoDB database using the PyMongo library.
+Before using this code, you need to have a prebuilt MongoDB installed on your system or somewhere else.

 ### Installation